 6. Set up a Library Competition

-Create a family book reading goal and try and see who can read the most books.
+Create a family book reading goal and see who can read the most books.
 Then pick a weekly day where the kids go to the library and check out books.
 If your babies are little, it keeps you interested in reading to them with a constant rotation of new, fun books.
 And if your kids are older, it keeps them interested in reading with their weekly trip!
 It’s funny how a simple competition can spur on summer reading!
 And make sure to join in and turn off the TV, too, when it’s reading time.
 Then make sure the end of summer winner gets to pick a fun movie to see together as a family.
 Or another family night out of their choice!

 7. Hunker Down for a Classic Movie Marathon

 There are so many great movies out there that your kids may never see unless YOU introduce them!
-Use the summer to work them through a certain type of movie or series.
+Use the summer to work them through a certain movie or series.
 Maybe you use the books you read to watch the movies that correspond to them: Harry Potter, Lord of The Rings, Diary of a Wimpy Kid, etc. OR maybe you pick your favorite movies from your childhood so that your kids can join in on the movie references you constantly make – Back to the Future or Indiana Jones.
-Or maybe you just introduce them to old classic Disney movies.
+Or maybe you introduce them to old classic Disney movies.
 Whatever it is, use it as a time to bond as a family.
 Because “Great Scott” – there is no time like the present!

 This article contains affiliate links.
 These opinions are our own.
 However, if you buy something, we may earn a small commission, which helps us keep our content free to our readers.
 To see more of our recommended products, check out our Chick Picks Shop here.
 It’s our carefully curated shop of products we love and recommend! ❤️